-Dr. Phillip W. Serna (double bass and viola da gamba) is an active and enthusiastic performer of early music, as well as the contemporary, solo, orchestral, and chamber repertoires.
-He earned his Bachelor of Music studying with San Francisco Symphony member Stephen Tramontozzi at the San Francisco Conservatory of Music in 1998.
-He later completed his Master of Music & Doctor of Music degrees at Northwestern University School of Music in 2001 and 2007, respectively.
-At Northwestern University, he studied double bass with Chicago Symphony Orchestra member Michael Hovnanian and international soloist DaXun Zhang.
-Additionally, he studied viola da gamba with Newberry Consort founder Mary Springfels.
-Dr. Serna continues to study the viol at workshops and master classes with instructors including Erin Headley, Wieland Kuijken, Catherina Meints, Christel Thielmann and Brent Wissick.
-His doctoral project, ‘Original Crossover?
-Popular Ballad-Tunes as Art-Music for Viols in Seventeenth-Century England’ focused on solo and ensemble settings of ballad-tunes for viola da gamba as well as lyra viol transcriptions for double bass.
+In addition to performing contemporary, solo, orchestral, and chamber repertoires on double bass, Dr. Phillip Serna has emerged among the nation’s leading advocates of Early Music performed on viols – violas da gamba.
+He earned his Bachelor of Music at the San Francisco Conservatory of Music in 1998, later completing his Master of Music & Doctor of Music degrees at Northwestern University’s Bienen School of Music in 2001 and 2007, respectively.
+His dissertation, ‘Original Crossover?
+Popular Ballad-Tunes as Art-Music for Viols in Seventeenth-Century England’, focused on solo and ensemble settings of English ballad-tunes for viola da gamba as well as lyra viol transcriptions for double bass.